bonitasoft/bonita-doc/md/live-update.md

 #### How to add/edit a form or a page of a process in Administrator view

-**Note:** For Bonita Entreprise, Performance and Efficiency editions.
+**Note:** For Bonita Enterprise, Performance and Efficiency editions.

 1. Go to Process management
 2. Select a process and click on the _**More...**_